007 Stage

 The 007 Stage burnt to the ground on 27 June 1984 towards the end of filming of Ridley Scott's Legend.
 It was rebuilt, and reopened in January 1985, with the new name, "Albert R. Broccoli 007 Stage", in time for filming to commence on A View to a Kill (1985).

 Another fire occurred on 30 July 2006.
 The fire occurred just after production ended on the Bond film Casino Royale while the Venetian piazza set was being dismantled.
 Eight fire engines took 90 minutes to bring the fire under control; a spokesman for the local fire brigade said gas canisters may have exploded inside the building.
 Filming had been completed on the stage several days before and it was being dismantled, so it did not delay production or release of the film.
 The damage to the building was extensive, causing the roof of the building to collapse.
 On 31 July 2006, Pinewood issued a statement indicating that the stage "will need to be demolished and rebuilt" and that there had been no casualties in the incident.
 The fire-damaged stage was demolished on 13–14 September.
 Construction on the new stage began on 18 September and was completed in under six months.
 The new stage was redesigned and included a number of new features including an increased working floor space area, enclosed stairwells to the gantry, a vehicle ramp into the tank, aircraft hangar-style loading doors, increased electrical power and better insulation.
 The new stage is 374 by 158 ft and 41–50 ft high.
-The stage is the biggest in Europe at around 59000 sqft.
+According to Pinewood it is the biggest soundstage in Europe at around 59000 sqft.

-An explosion shot in the sound stage on 4 June 2019 caused extensive damage to the external wall of the stage.
+An explosion shot in the sound stage on 4 June 2019 during production of No Time to Die caused extensive damage to the external wall of the stage.